Thinkalink-Web/PHPShell/README.md

 # Notes
 -PHPShell runs as the user PHP runs as, which is usually an unprivileged user without sudo access.

--Certain commands like nano do not work because they require an actual Linux shell running that doesn't close immediately.
+-Certain commands like nano do not work because they require an actual Linux shell running.

 -Every time you run another command, a new Linux shell starts.
 So, cd only works like this: cd /path && pwd.